Emma (TV series)

-Emma (stylized as EMMA) is a VH1 music video program hosted by Emma Bunton.
+Emma (stylized as EMMA) is a VH1 music video programme hosted by Emma Bunton.

 Background

 After Geri Halliwell's departure, the Spice Girls had a hiatus in 1999.
-The other members started their solo careers in music, but Bunton devoted to other projects and signed with VH1 to present her own show, becoming VJ.
+The other members started their solo careers in music, but Bunton devoted to other projects and signed with VH1 to present her own show, becoming a VJ.
 The show was announced in 12 August and aired originally in October 8, with five weekly episodes.
 A premiere party was held on 28 September.
-The program follows a similar format to that of 120 Minutes, which aired on MTV.
+The programme follows a similar format to that of 120 Minutes, which aired on MTV.
 Bunton introduced her favorite music videos and read fans' e-mail.
 With 60 minutes, the show was aired on Fridays 6 pm.
-After the original screening VH1 wanted to sign a long-term program with Bunton, but she declined, focusing on her group's new album.
+After the original screening VH1 wanted to sign a long-term programme with Bunton, but she declined, focusing on her group's new album.